isomerpages/moe-yishunsec/pages/Ho Chi Minh City.md

 ![](/images/YSS%20Exp/YSS_Goes_Global/vietnam-8.JPG)

-*One interesting thing I learnt from the coconut candy making is that Singapore and Vietnam are interconnected as in both countries fusion fruits can be found.
+*"One interesting thing I learnt from the coconut candy making is that Singapore and Vietnam are interconnected as in both countries fusion fruits can be found.
 In Vietnam, coconut is made into chewy candy.
 There are also  a variety of flavours and colours.
 This is very similar to coconut candies such as Hu Zhen Long candies.
-Instead of only coconut flavor, mangosteen and durian flavor candies are sold in Singapore.* ~ Natasha 3N2
+Instead of only coconut flavor, mangosteen and durian flavor candies are sold in Singapore."* ~ Natasha 3N2

-*Being able to visit Mekong Delta and actually experience riding the boat and trying out the different tidbits like the coconut candy and the natural honey was undoubtedly a once-in-a-lifetime experience.
+*"Being able to visit Mekong Delta and actually experience riding the boat and trying out the different tidbits like the coconut candy and the natural honey was undoubtedly a once-in-a-lifetime experience.
 I was able to enjoy the scenic beauty and at the same time appreciate the nature and food the Vietnamese eat.
-It also gave me exposure to different parts of the country and i really enjoyed the trip to Mekong Delta.* ~ Valerie 3E1
+It also gave me exposure to different parts of the country and i really enjoyed the trip to Mekong Delta."* ~ Valerie 3E1

 ![](/images/YSS%20Exp/YSS_Goes_Global/vietnam-9.JPG)